Everduin94/forked-async-pipe-tester/README.md

 - Run in production mode so that you do not see duplicate output on each change-detection cycle.
 - app.component.html contains each component.
 The application is significantly easier to follow if you comment out the other components and look at them one at a time.
+- some of the logging is relevant/not-relevant based on the component you're testing.
+Thus, some of the log statements are commented out.

 ## Article
 -